khawkins98/PDF-A-go-go/README.md

 - `data-margin`, `data-margin-top`, `data-margin-left` (number): Margins (optional)
 - `data-disable-webgl` (true/false): Disable WebGL rendering in PDF.js (default: true / WebGL off).
   - **Note:** Disabling WebGL (the default) seems to be more performant in most browsers.
+- `data-momentum` (number): Controls the speed of grab-and-scroll (momentum) for fast navigation.
+Default is 1.
+Higher values allow faster scrolling when dragging the document horizontally.

 ## Development